Automattic/block-experiments/README.md

 ## Development

-Install node packages: `yarn install`
+1. Install node packages: `yarn install`

-Run the development build with: `yarn start`
+2. Run the development build with: `yarn start`
+   (or)
    Run a production build with: `yarn build`

+3. Once built, add copy this directory (or add a symlink) to your plugins directory.

+4. Activate Block Experiments plugin, use blocks in Editor.

 ## Adding a block